Fl0k3n/kinda-p4/README.md

 # Kinda-p4

-Tool for integrating Kubernetes clusters built with Kind with virtualized local networks provided by container-based tools such as Kathara or Containernet.
+Tool for integrating Kubernetes clusters built with Kind with virtualized local networks created with container-based network virtualization tools such as Kathara or Containernet.
 Cluster nodes can be bootstrapped with a BMV2 P4 switch acting as a virtual P4 NIC.

 ## Requirements
 - Linux with ip toolkit